 - 16–18 ounces of pizza dough

-- 1 cup butternut squash, cut into bite sized pieces
+- 1 cup butternut squash, cut into small bite-sized pieces

 - 1/4 cup grated pecorino cheese